Pitlivka/MachineLearning-UNIVERSITY-PROJECTS/README.md

-# UNIVERSTIY project from Machine learning and Artificial inteligence module.
+# UNIVERSITY project from Machine learning and Artificial inteligence module.

 All projects are created in JUPYTER notebooks